QuiltServerTools/DeltaLogger/README.md

-# DISCLAIMER

-This project is still under heavy development and is not recommended for use yet.
-We have a few bugs left to fix involving incorrect logging of transactions and hanging on `/stop`
 # DeltaLogger

 Block and chest/container inventory tracking tool for fabric that can be configured to use MySQL or SQLite with a fast and responsive web UI.